CPMpy/cpmpy/docs/multiple_solutions.md

     s += ~all(x == x.value())
 ```

-In case of multiple variables you should put them in one long python-native list, as such:
+In case of multiple variables you should put them in one long Python-native list, as such:
 ```python
 x = intvar(0,3, shape=2)
 b = boolvar()